VoctroLabs/vtt-utils/README.md

 ```

 #### parseToSentences(inputVttText)
-Parses an input subtitle provided as text and output the subtitle with sentence per cue
+Parses an input subtitle provided as text and output the subtitle with sentence per cue.
+When several cues are joined into a single one, this function automatically adds `<prosody duration>` SSML tags to keep the original time info, in milliseconds (e.g. `<prosody duration="1000ms">` for 1 second).
+When two non-adjacent cues are joined (i.e. the ending time of the first is not equal to the start time of the second), it adds SSML `<break>` SSML tags to keep this info (e.g. `<break time="1000ms">`) for cues separated by 1 second.
 ```js
 /**
 * @param  {String} inputVttText Input subtitle text, in VTT format